twentyOne2x/attnmarkets-docs/pages/users/for-creators-devs-and-ctos.md

 This is most relevant when:

-- your meme or project has settled into a steady baseline of volume
+- your token (meme, utility, whatever you ship) has a steady baseline of volume and rewards
 - you are running:

   - recurring content or product work
   - ongoing contributors and operations
   - a budget you want to reuse month over month

 The line:

 - grows with your revenue track record and size
 - repays automatically from your earnings
 - can be combined with vesting token collateral for larger tickets

-It does not require “stopping being a meme”.
-It simply assumes:

-- your earnings are stable enough
-- and your funding needs are ongoing enough

-that a revolving limit makes more sense than repeatedly selling new slices.
+At that point, a revolving limit is usually more convenient than repeatedly opening new short advances.

 ---